-In the last lesson we learned how to navigate around obstacles directly in the robot's path.
+In the last instructable we learned how to navigate around obstacles directly in the robot's path.
 However, we didn't answer the fateful question of what to do if the path ends.
 In its current configuration, if the robot encounters a sudden drop such as a table ledge, staircase, or cliff, it will just fall to it's doom.
 With this in mind, we are going to build a homebrewed edge detection sensor to solve this problem.

 The edge detection sensor uses two LEDs and a photocell ambient light detector (a.k.a. an LDR, CdS Cell or photoresistor) to determine if there is a drop.
 It works by shining an LED at the surface below the robot and measuring the amount of light that is reflected back to the sensor.
 When there is a sudden drop, no light gets reflected back and the robot knows to stop moving forwards, back up, and then change course.
 This is a simple, yet effective way to keep the robot from falling to its doom.

 This is the fourth part of a seven-part instructables series.
 Over the next two instructables we will be building the basic electromechanical robot platform.
 This platform will later be enhanced with sensors and additional control electronics.

 To learn more about the topics covered in this series of projects check out the Robot Class, Electronics Class, and Arduino Class.

 Step 1: Materials